1991 Michigan Wolverines football team

 The 1991 Michigan Wolverines football team was an American football team that represented the University of Michigan as a member of the Big Ten Conference during the 1991 NCAA Division I-A football season.
 In their second year under head coach Gary Moeller, the Wolverines compiled a 10–2 record (8–0 in conference games), outscored opponents by a total of 406 to 169, and won their fourth of five consecutive Big Ten championships.
-They lost to national champion Washington in the 1992 Rose Bowl and were ranked No. 6 in the final AP Poll.
+They lost to national champion Washington in the 1992 Rose Bowl and were ranked No. 6 in the final AP and Coaches Polls.

 Wide receiver Desmond Howard won the Heisman Trophy and the Maxwell Award and was selected as a unanimous first-team All-American after tallying 950 receiving yards, 634 return yards, and 165 rushing yards and scoring 138 points on 23 touchdowns.
 Other notable individual accomplishments included: